oldestyle/madmartigan/README.md

 ## Objectives
 I intend to design and build a small cluster of Raspberry Pi computers and use the device for researching and developing advanced web serving solutions.
-The goal of this training and research is to improve performance and reliability of the College's website for all campuses.
+The goal of this training and research is to develop systems and processes that may directly improve performance and reliability of the College's website for all campuses.

 ### Advanced hardware design / build
 Using equipment at Tenth St Campus, a custom case will be designed and built to contain the computing hardware.
 New design and production techniques will be explored and documented through this process.